Updated: Feb 24

 Both the CEO and VP nodded with conviction after each expression.
 Then the CEO said, "So, now you understand why we would like you to deliver a motivational speech to help inflate our tires."

-As I told the CEO and VP, a motivational speech may help the employees feel good for a day or two, but if the day-to-day communications did not improve, they would simply wind up back at square one.
+As I told the CEO and VP, a motivational speech may help the employees feel suitable for a day or two, but if the day-to-day communications did not improve, they would simply wind up back at square one.
 In other words, did they want a Band-Aid or a cure?